c-labpl/c-labpl.github.io/news/_posts/2020-01-09-clab-meeting-topographic-principles.md

 image: /images/talk.png
 ---

-We would like to invite you on the next C-lab meeting on Wednesday, 9th of January at 13:15 (the room will be announced later).
+We would like to invite you on the next C-lab meeting on Wednesday, 9th of January at 13:15 in the room 0.04.
 The invited speaker is prof. Daniel Margulies with the presentation titled "Topographic principles of human cortical connectivity".
 The abstract of the presentation is below.

 **Topographic principles of human cortical connectivity**